thinksoftware/meteor-image-resize-client/README.md

 ### Usage Example

-An example of this package with `eggee:slingshot` package for direct S3 uploads:
+An example of this package with `edgee:slingshot` package for direct S3 uploads:

 #### Server Side